 INTRODUCTION

-Uterine bacterial infection is a pervasive and debilitating reproductive health issue in camels, leading to a plethora of complications including infertility, abortion, stillbirth, and reduced milk production [1].
+Uterine bacterial infection is a pervasive and debilitating reproductive health issue in camels, leading to a plethora of complications including infertility, abortion, stillbirth and reduced milk production [1].
 The uterus of camels is particularly susceptible to bacterial colonization, especially by opportunistic pathogens such as non-pathogenic Escherichia coli (E. coli) and Staphylococcus aureus (S. aureus) [2].These infections can have far-reaching consequences on camel productivity and fertility, culminating in significant economic losses for camel breeders and owners [3].The prevalence of uterine infections in camels ranges from 20% to 40% in different regions, with E. coli and S. aureus being the most commonly isolated pathogens [4, 5].
 Risk factors for uterine infections in camels include poor reproductive tract hygiene, inappropriate use of antimicrobials, and stress [6].
-The clinical signs of uterine infections in camels include vaginal discharge, abdominal pain, and fever [7].
-Antimicrobial resistance is a growing concern globally [8].
+The clinical signs include vaginal discharge, abdominal pain and fever [7]..
 Uterine infections in camels are complicated by the emergence of multidrug-resistant bacterial isolates, including E. coli and S. aureus [1].

-The development of effective treatment strategies for uterine infections in camels requires a comprehensive understanding of the antimicrobial susceptibility patterns of the causative pathogens [1].
-Despite their importance in the livestock industry, camels are prone to uterine bacterial infections, which can lead to infertility, abortion, and reduced milk production, resulting in significant economic losses for camel breeders and owners.
+The development of effective treatment strategies for uterine infections in camels requires a comprehensive understanding of the antimicrobial susceptibility patterns of the causative pathogens [1]..
 The emergence of antimicrobial resistance among bacterial isolates from camel uterine infections has further complicated the treatment and management of these infections, highlighting the need for a comprehensive understanding of the antimicrobial susceptibility patterns of the causative pathogens.
 However, there is a dearth of studies on the antimicrobial susceptibility patterns of bacterial isolates from camel uterine tracts in Maiduguri, Borno State.
 Moreover, the gross abuse and irrational use of antimicrobials has necessitated the investigations into the prevalence and antimicrobial susceptibility patterns of bacteria commonly isolated from the reproductive tract of camel to inform evidence-based treatment strategies and improve reproductive health in camels.

 MATERIALS AND METHODS